mgrip/react-cli/README.md

   ```

 - break
-  Break components allow you to define columns and/or rows within a section.
+  Break components allow you to define columns and/or rows within a section (as opposed to using nested sections).

   ```javascript
   <div>